brunonicko/basicco/README.rst

 Motivation
 ----------
-While developing Python software for Visual Effects pipelines, I found myself writing the same general lower-level utilities over and over again.
-So I decided to package those up into `Basicco`.
+While developing Python software for Visual Effects pipelines, I found myself having to write the same boiler-plate code over and over again, as well as struggling with compatibility issues and feature gaps between Python 2.7 and Python 3.7+.

+So I decided to implement solutions for those issues at the base, and `basicco` was born.

 Overview
 --------